 Remember, the selection of the best pianos can vary depending on personal preferences, playing style, and individual needs.
 Even though these specific pianos were selected due to their esteemed standing and widespread accolades within the piano community, it’s always advisable to try out different models and brands to find the one that suits your unique preferences and specific needs.

 It’s important to note that these price ranges are rough estimates and can vary significantly based on various factors.
-It’s always best for you to contact authorized dealers, showrooms, or sellers directly to get accurate and up-to-date pricing information for the specific piano models you like to know more about.
+It’s always best for you to contact authorized dealers, showrooms, or sellers directly to get accurate and up-to-date pricing information for the specific piano models you would like to know more about.

 In addition, buying a piano is a personal and significant investment.
 Take your time, gather as much information as possible, and trust your own judgment and preferences.
 A well-chosen acoustic upright piano can bring joy and inspiration for years to come.